 Diabetes that develops during pregnancy is known as gestational diabetes.
-It happens because your body cannot produce enough insulin (a hormone that helps to control blood glucose) to meet the extra needs of pregnancy.
-This results in high blood sugar levels (blood glucose).
+It happens because your body cannot make enough insulin to meet the extra needs of pregnancy, which causes high blood sugar levels (blood glucose).
+Insulin is a hormone that helps to control your blood sugar levels.